How to Start Your Own LLC in Connecticut - Complete Guide

 Manager-Managed

-To officially form your LLC, file a Certificate of Organization with the Connecticut Secretary of State.
+You need only file a Certificate of Organization with the Connecticut Secretary of State in order to legally establish your LLC.

 Required Information